How to Stop Being a People Pleaser: 10 Signs & Solutions

 6-Stress and burnout:

-People pleasing can have a major impact on one’s stress level, especially when they take on more than they can manage in order to satisfy others.
+People-pleasing can significantly increase stress levels, especially when individuals take on more than they can handle to satisfy others.

 7-Anger and Frustration:

-It is possible that the people you are helping may recognize and be thankful for your sacrifices, but it is also likely that they won’t.
-Over time, they may even take advantage of you and never truly understand the extent of your generosity.
+The people you help may appreciate your sacrifices, but there’s also a chance they won’t.
+Over time, they might even take your kindness for granted or unknowingly take advantage of you, never fully realizing the depth of your generosity.

 Tips to Stop People-Pleasing: